aditya-paliwal/DLND-Project-2/README.md

 This was my second project in 17-week Udacity Deep Learning Nanodegree Foundation.In this project, the images from the CIFAR-10 dataset were classified.The dataset consists of images such as airplanes, dogs, cats, and other objects.

 Further Steps involved:

-- The dataset needs to be preprocessed.
+- The given dataset was preprocessed.
 - Training of convolutional neural network on all the samples.
 - The images were normalized and the labels were to be one-hot encoded
 - The Building of a convolutional layer, max pool layer, and fully connected layer.